Brian Dukes

 1. Consult with a business advisor

-A professional business advisor would help you review all the offers on your table and segregate the ones that match your desired outcome.
+A professional business exit advisor would help you review all the offers on your table and segregate the ones that match your desired outcome.

 Further, they will support you during the negotiation as they know more about the different nuances of selling your business to a competitor.